azadbolour/boardgame/haskell-server/README.md

   By convention, the directory _dict_ is earmarked for specific dictionaries you may wish to use in testing, and is gitignored.
-To do testing with the MAC system dictionary, for example, I have linked it within the _dict_ dictionary as
+To do testing with the MAC system dictionary, for example, link the system dictionary as follows:
   follows:

     ```